mmrmas/mmrmas.github.io/README.md

 Validation can be achieved as follows:

 -  Holders of IPT can register the SHA-512 hash of a document under a wallet address that belongs to them.
-	-  When a SHA-512 hash is registered in the blockchain under the user's wallet address, it proofs that the owner has access to a document that can produce this hash.
+	-  A SHA-512 hash that is registered in the blockchain under the user's wallet address serves as proof that the owner has access to a document that can produce this hash.
 	- It is recommended to embed the registration address inside the document, as an additional layer of proof that the first registration of the document took place on the logged address.
 - The workflow is as follows:
 	1. create a document (if possible, including the registration address inside the document)
-	2. create a SHA-512 hash
+	2. create a SHA-512 hash with this document
-	3. log this hash value under the owner address
+	3. log this hash value under your wallet address
 	4. send the document to the client
 	5. the client creates a SHA-512 hash from the document
 	6. the client verifies that the SHA-512 hash was registered on the address of the owner.

-A second use-case is the creation of content, followed by a transfer.
+A second use-case is the creation of content, followed by ownership transfer.
 This way, a creator secures the arrival of their original content, and subsequently transfers the ownership to the receiver.
-This can be applied when creating original artistic works, where an artist can establish traceability and the client can certify the origin of the work; tracing and trading of digitized products such as art and jewelry; IP management of innovations and discoveries, such as software code and genomic sequences.
+This can be applied when creating original artistic works, where an artist can establish traceability and the client can certify the origin of the work; tracing and trading of digitized products such as art and graphic design; IP management of innovations and discoveries, such as software code and genomic sequences.

 Ownership transfer can be achieved, after logging the SHA-512, as follows: